 No matter what corner of the world we are in, our lives revolve around & depend heavily on the internet.

-- -Sharing life in pictures and videos - with friends, family and loved ones!
+- 1. Sharing life in pictures and videos - with friends, family, and loved ones!

-- -Convenience!
+- 2. Convenience!
 Delivered right to your doorstep.
-From baby products to groceries.
+From baby essentials to groceries.
 From Banking services to booking home spas.

-- -Virtual living with everything on video calls!
+- 4. Virtual living with everything on video calls!
 From work to weddings.
 Classes to reunion parties.

 But sharing the pictures and details like names, school names, vacation destinations, etc.; when it comes to our kids, it also puts them at a greater risk.
-There are unsafe online games that can be very alluring to a curious kid..
-Online predators of every type, anti-social elements are in abundance.
+There are unsafe online games that can be very alluring to a curious kid.
+Online predators of every type and anti-social elements are in abundance.
 And it is very easy to fall victim to these traps.
 Especially when kids are major consumers of the internet, it becomes all the more tricky to keep them safe.

 - - When your kids start using the internet, have an open dialogue with them and talk to them about the things that can potentially happen over the internet and how they can keep their identity safe.

 - - As a parent, it is always advised to be vigilant.
 Keep the devices your kids use in a place where you can see them while they are using said devices.
 Also, up to a certain age, do not allow personal gadgets that you do not have access to.

 - - Bless technology for all the good that it does.
 Most devices come with parental controls to help regulate & monitor the kind of content your children can consume.
 Put those control settings to their intended use and restrict search terms, age-inappropriate content, etc.